aisingapore/PeekingDuck/README.md

 |<img src="images/readme/group_size_check_2.gif" width="100%">|<img src="images/readme/object_counting.gif" width="100%"> |
 | | |

 We're constantly developing new nodes to increase PeekingDuck's capabilities.
 You've gotten a taste of some of our commonly used nodes in the previous demos, but PeekingDuck can do a lot more.
-To see what other nodes available, check out the [node glossary](docs/source/node_glossary.md).
+To see what other nodes are available, check out PeekingDuck's [API Reference](https://peekingduck.readthedocs.io/en/stable/peekingduck.pipeline.nodes.html).

 ## Create Custom Nodes